By: J.A. Caldwell

 I wanted to write an article about some essential tools that I think all mountain bikers should have in their tool box.
 I have used all of these tools with great success and know many other riders that have used them as well.
 It won’t be an exhaustive list of everything you could ever need, but it should provide a good base of tools that will help you perform most general repairs and maintenance on your mountain bike.

-Let The Experts Do The Technical Jobs:
+Let The Experts Do The Technical Jobs

 I am also not involving more professional or expert type repair tools like headset presses, facers, or wheel truing stands.
 I think these types of repairs are best left in the hands of your local bike mechanic that is trained and experienced in these types of repairs, installations, and maintenance.
 Without the right training the average home mechanic can really hurt himself or damage his equipment, possibly beyond repair.

-Learn To Do Bicycle Repairs and Maintenance Yourself:
+Learn To Do Bicycle Repairs and Maintenance Yourself

-If you are new to working on your own bike or would like to learn some bike maintenance and installation skills, I highly recommend checking out Dave Delgado’s DIY bike repair videos.
+If you are new to working on your own bike or would like to learn some bike maintenance and installation skills, I highly recommend checking out Dave Delgado’s DIY bike repair videos (affiliate link).
 Dave has a ton of videos on all sorts of repairs, installations, tuning, and maintenance topics for your bike.
 I’ve used several of these videos myself for a few tricky subjects I wasn’t totally familiar with like help with damping settings and bleeding brakes.

 25 Essential Mountain Bike Tools

-Bike Repair Stand – Having a secure foundation to work on your bike is really important.
+Having a secure foundation to work on your bike is really important.
 You can find bike repair stands that are portable or hard mounted to a wall or a floor base.
 It really makes a lot of difference to be able to work on your bike in a position that lets you get to all sides of your bike, keep it steady, and allow you to cycle the drivetrain with ease.

 Suggested Portable Bike Repair Stand: American made Park Tool PCS-10